BastelPichi/compatibility/brightway.md

 > **Warning**: These methods are for advanced users only.
 They require careful handling and proper tools to avoid short circuits and damage.

 For a detailed tutorial on custom connector methods, you can watch this [custom connector tutorial](https://www.youtube.com/watch?v=MEVXANRJ1IM).

+## Warning About Tuning Chips ⚠️

+Some sellers offer "tuning chips" or "plug-and-play speed modules" that claim to unlock higher speeds on your scooter.
+We strongly advise against using these devices for several important reasons:

+### Safety Risks
+- **Uncontrolled Modifications**: These chips often make arbitrary changes to motor parameters without proper validation
+- **Thermal Issues**: Can cause motor and controller overheating by bypassing safety limits
+- **Hardware Stress**: May push components beyond their design specifications
+- **Braking Problems**: Can interfere with regenerative braking systems
+- **Battery Damage**: Risk of battery cell degradation from excessive current draw

+### Technical Problems
+- **Unknown Quality**: No quality control or safety standards for these devices
+- **Permanent Damage**: Can cause irreversible damage to your scooter's electronics
+- **Reliability Issues**: Often use cheap components that can fail unexpectedly
+- **Inconsistent Results**: May work initially but cause problems over time
+- **No Support**: Usually no warranty or technical support available

+### Why Proper Firmware Is Better
+- **Controlled Changes**: Modifications are made with understanding of the system
+- **Reversible**: Can be reverted to stock firmware if needed
+- **Community Tested**: Changes are tested by the community
+- **Transparent**: You know exactly what modifications are being made
+- **Maintained**: Regular updates and bug fixes from the community

+> **Important**: Any device claiming to increase speed through a simple plug-in module should be treated with extreme skepticism.
+These devices often work by sending false signals to the controller, which can lead to dangerous operating conditions.

 ## Full Disclaimer
 This guide is provided with the following important notices: